The Celebration Project

 With Paralympics New Zealand (PNZ) “turning 50“ in 2018 and the Tokyo 2020 Paralympic Games initially planned for 2020, a huge opportunity existed to celebrate our Paralympic cultural heritage, officially acknowledge the achievements of our 209 Paralympians as being equal to that of Olympians; and protect this heritage for future generations.

 The desired outcome was to positively influence community perceptions of disabled people and promote diversity and inclusion.

 - Acknowledge, celebrate and share the achievements of our 209 Paralympians and introduce the Tokyo 2020 Paralympic hopefuls

 - Positively influence community perceptions of disabled people and promote a more diverse and inclusive society

 - Promote Para sport to the wider community and identify future Para athletes

 Community Receptions, in association with Toyota NZ, the NZ Lottery Grants Board and the New Zealand Chambers of Commerce.

 Para Sport Pop Up

 A one stop shop for Para sport!
-The 20 foot container will be located in prime public spaces with high foot traffic for min.
-48 hours per location supporting the Community Receptions.
-The Para Sport Pop Up will (i) tell NZ Paralympic history through displays and video; (ii) promote Para sport to NZ public through have a go experiences and; (iii) provide Para sport resources and connections to local providers.
+The 20-foot container was located in prime public spaces through out New Zealand for 48 hours supporting the Community Receptions.
+The Para Sport Pop Up told NZ Paralympic history through displays and video; promoted Para sport to the NZ public through ‘have a go’ experiences and provided Para sport resources and connections to local providers.
 Read more about the Para Sport Pop Up here.